 The point for our discussion here is that two camps viewed the exact same thing in a opposite light (literally!), and could scarcely imagine how anyone else could see it the other way.
 This is part of why the debate became so entrenched and ferocious: people sort of started feeling as if they were being “gaslit” (a term from the consent debate) by the other side, as it seemed the other side was saying up was down (and white was blue) and vice versa.
 It began to drive people more than a little crazy, to think that anyone (let along a huge portion of the Internet) could see it any other way.

 While the debate over “Baby” is not as widespread as the dress debate, it has gone on much longer.
-It now appears to be an annual holiday ritual among liberals, like me, and among conservatives, who worry about the “PC police” and the “war on Christmas.”
+It now appears to be an annual holiday ritual among blue-state types, like me, and among conservatives, who worry about the “PC police” and the “war on Christmas.”
 It inspires equally passionate argument as the dress debate—and not along completely predictable political lines—in part because the reigning interpretations of the song are so dramatically different, and it drives people crazy that other people see it the other way.
 It’s either a song depicting a rape in progress—one of the worst crimes imaginable—or a sweetly romantic Christmas jingle to play for little Johnny and Susie while they open their dolls and Lego sets under the tree.

 Let’s examine the debate over the song.
 I’ll start with the “it’s depicting a date rape” side of the debate, and then look at the “it’s consensual, sweet, romantic, sexy, and/or empowering” side.
 (Content advisory: date rape.)
 To understand this discussion, it’s probably best to listen to the first recorded version (sung by the composer, and his wife Lynn Loesser,) and/or watch the first film version, from the 1949 movie Neptune’s Daughter (below.)
 The song won the Oscar for best original song in 1950.
 Since then, the it has been recorded hundreds of times (by the likes of Ella Fitzgerald and Louis Jordan, Nina Simone and Ray Charles, Norah Jones and Willie Nelson, Louis Armstrong and Velma Middleton, and a version with the traditional gender roles reversed by Lady Gaga and Jason Gordon-Levitt, and multiple new versions come out every holiday season.
 (ASCAP says it’s the 22nd most-played holiday song of all time, according to this according to this Vanity Fair article on the debate.)
 You can also see the lyrics quoted in their full version via the two next links below.